KedarDev/Mr.FullStack/README.md

 <h3>

- Introducing [Mr.FullStack](http://www.mrfullstack.tech) Your [Open-Source](https://opensource.guide/starting-a-project/) Full Stack Application with Personal AI
+ Introducing [Mr.FullStack](http://www.mrfullstack.tech) Your [Open-Source](https://opensource.guide/starting-a-project/) Full Stack Application with a Personal AI
 Join a thriving community of developers dedicated to upskilling, showcasing their talents, and impressing hiring managers.
 Elevate your career with<span> Mr.FullStack.</span> today!

 </h3